 During 1999 Dubner discovered R49081 = (1049081-1)/9 was a probable prime, and in October 2000, Lew Baxter discovered the next repunit probable prime after that is R86453.
 In 2007 the probable primes R109297 (Bourdelais and Dubner) and R270343 (Voznyy and Budnyy) were found.
-It will be some time before these giants is proven prime!
+In 2021 the probable primes R5794777 and R8177207 were found (Batalov and Propper).
+It will be quite some time before these giants are proven prime!
 As the poet wrote:

 Even though only a few are known, it has been conjectured that there are infinitely many repunit primes.
 To see why just look at the graph of the known repunit primes and probable primes (here we graph log(log(Rn)) verses n.

 See Also: GeneralizedRepunit

 - A. Beiler, Recreations in the theory of numbers, Dover Pub., 1964.
 New York, NY,